Diddy12310/next/TERMS.md

 ## Information Use

-We process your information for purposes based on legitimate business interests, the fulfillment of our contract with you, compliance with our legal obligations, and/or your consent.
+We process your information for purposes based on compliance with our legal obligations.

 We use the information we collect or receive...